thibaultduponchelle/bin8x/README.md

 ## Notes
 I initially used the name [bin8x_improved](https://www.ticalc.org/archives/files/fileinfo/445/44595.html) on [ticalc.org](https://www.ticalc.org/) to differenciate (keeping attributions to same group of people than previous versions, since it's something we can do in ticalc :+1:).

-In 2023, I renamed this repository and I'm now start using `bin8x` name.
+In 2023, I renamed this repository and I now start using `bin8x` name.